jrcaldwellui/SecureMsg/README.md

 type in username then press enter
 type anything then press enter, starts key exchange with server

-type /c "firstuser" on one client to start session with firstuser
+type /c "firstusername" on one client to start session with someone named firstusername
-type /c "seconduser" on other client to confirm session  with second user
+type /c "secondusername" on other client to confirm session  with someone named secondusername

 should get session confimation on both clients
 type anything thing then press enter on a client, this starts key exchange